neilenns/mobiflight-docs/content/boards/arduino-nano/index.md

 - 8 analog inputs (can be used as digital inputs).

 > [!WARNING]
-> Many lower-cost Arduino Nano boards, particularly when purchased from AliExpress, use the CH340G chip for
+> Many lower-cost Nano boards, particularly when purchased from AliExpress, use the CH340G chip for
 > serial communication to the PC.
 These chips are frequently counterfeit and require
 > [additional steps to make the boards work with MobiFlight](https://www.badcasserole.com/arduino-nano-with-ch340-chips-connection-issues/).
 Purchasing an Arduino Nano
 > [from the MobiFlight Shop](https://shop.mobiflight.com/product/arduino-nano-usb-c) ensures